rbatorsky/intro-to-galaxy-ngs-sarscov2/lessons/03_Read_alignment.md

 - The **SRR15607266 - SNPs/Coverage** track plots the number of reads aligned at each position, and additionally shows SNP that are present in >20% of the aligned reads.
 - The **SRR15607266** shows each aligned read, coloring forward and reverse reads in blue and red, respectively, and indicating mismatches with the reference genome.
 Information about individual reads is available by clicking on the read.

-- We can check other positions to confirm that we have a delta variant sample:
+- We can check another position to confirm that we have a delta variant sample:
-  - P681R: 23,606
-  - L452R: 22,919
+  - L452R: type `22,917` in search bar

 [Previous: Process Raw Reads](02_Process_raw_reads.md)